How to use Send push notification action

 - “Send only during specific hours” – enable this option to show your notification between specific hours.
 The minimal time window is 1 hour, the ending hour can’t be set up for later than the starting hour.

-If a contact will enter this action outside set hours, the notification will wait until the next available time window.
+If a contact enters this action outside set hours, the notification will wait until the next available time window.

 Tips and tricks